Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: The definition of open correlators

-If one tries, in this example, to implement the na\"ive boundary conditions on $\partial^+\oCMr$ by requiring the evaluation maps at neighborhoods of illegal half-nodes to be positive, we would in particular require the evaluations at the illegal half-nodes of $B$, $C$, and $D$ to be positive.
-In addition, after smoothing the nodes of $B$, $C$, and $D$, the evaluations at the illegal marked points of $A$ would also necessarily be positive.
+The na\"ive boundary conditions on $\partial^+\oCMr$ require the evaluations at the illegal half-nodes of $B$, $C$, and $D$ to be positive, and, after smoothing the nodes of $B$, $C$, and $D$, the evaluations at the illegal marked points of $A$ also need to be positive.
 But then, suppose we smooth the node where $D$ meets $A$.
-The Witten bundle for the smooth component has rank one and degree zero, and hence the restriction of the section to this component either vanishes nowhere or is identically zero.
-If it is nonzero, then it is easy to see that it must evaluate negatively at one of the illegal points of the smoothed component; thus, the restriction of the section to the smoothed component must be zero.
-But this implies, in the nodal limit and using continuity, that it must vanish on $D$.
-Similar considerations show that it must vanish on $B$ and $C$, as well.
-Thus, a section that is positive on $B$, $C$, and $D$ cannot be extended to a section that is positive, in the na\"ive sense, for all possible smoothings of this disk.
+The Witten bundle for the smoothed component has rank one and degree zero, and hence the restriction of the section to this component either vanishes nowhere or is $0$.
+If it is nonzero, then it is easy to see that it must evaluate negatively at one illegal point of the smoothed component; thus, the restriction of the section to the smoothed component must be $0$.
+Using continuity this implies, in the nodal limit, that it must vanish on $D$.
+Analogously, it must vanish on $B$ and $C$, as well.
+Thus, a section that is positive on $B$, $C$, and $D$ cannot be extended to a section that is positive, in the na\"ive sense, in a neighborhood.

 \end{ex}